 Such highway defects and hazards can easily be avoided with proper road maintenance.
 The local government is held responsible for such duties and is in charge of making sure the roads meet safety protocols.
 In cases of accidents caused by dangerous road conditions, the government is typically free from any liability as long as they follow approved construction plans.
 As such, they might be exempt from paying victims their deserved compensation.

 Victims have the legal option to seek out compensation for damages caused by injuries from highway accidents.
 As they point out, injuries from car accidents can really leave profound effects on an individual’s life.
 If you have been in a crash caused by dangerous road conditions and other highway hazards, you might be able to hold your local government accountable for the accident you experienced.
-It would be good to consult with Orange County personal injury lawyers to learn your options.
+It would be good to consult with the Mokaram Law Firm to learn your options.

 Accidents can happen anywhere, even in the workplace.
 This is especially true for people working in high risk industries such as construction and transportation.
 According to the website of Scudder & Hedrick, PLLC, U.S. federal law, through the Occupational Safety and Health Act of 1970, mandates specific safety requirements that all employers must follow.
 However, such precautions still can’t fully prevent the instances of workplace injuries that happen in the country.